San Diego Legal Separation & Annulment Lawyer

 - Upon entry of a legal separation judgment, parties’ lives are financially severed but they remain married to each other

-Why would someone want to seek a legal separation as opposed to a divorce?
+When to seek a legal separation as opposed to a divorce

 There are a variety of reasons that a person may want to seek legal separation as opposed to divorce.
 Most commonly, persons seek legal separation for religious purposes.
 Specifically, their religion looks down on divorce and therefore they choose to “legally separate” instead.
 Another reason parties choose to legally separate is so that they can remain eligible to receive some federal benefits, like Social Security.
 Federal law mandates that parties that are married for 10 or more years are eligible to receive a portion of the other spouse’s Social Security benefits, for example.
 Also, if parties legally separate but don’t divorce, they are able to file joint tax returns.
 Finally, parties that are married for a long period of time may be eligible to receive certain military benefits, such as survivor benefits and military retirement.

-What if one spouse wants legal separation and one spouse wants divorce?
+What if one spouse wants legal separation and the other wants divorce?

 Is there a residency requirement for legal separation like there is for dissolution of marriage?